-The librarian is able to assist students in many aspects of the research process; from refining research topics and finding information sources to proofreading citations.
-In addition to research help, the librarian provides one-on-one and in-class instruction on research and citation skills, as well as, how to use library resources.
-For library assistance, come to the library, call 778-373-8919 or send an email to rkyle@lasallecollegevancouver.com
+The librarian assists students in many aspects of the research process; from refining research topics and finding information sources to proofreading citations.
+In addition, the librarian helps students help themselves by providing one-on-one and in-class instruction on research skills, citation, and the use of library resources.
+Library assistance is provided in person, over the phone (778-373-8919), through email (library@lasallecollegevancouver.com) or online by appointment (https://lcvlibrary.com).